Autoimmune Hepatitis

 Typical features:

-• Interface hepatitis (piecemeal necrosis): Lymphoplasmacytic infiltrate at portal–parenchymal junction
+• Interface hepatitis (piecemeal necrosis): Lymphoplasmacytic infiltrate at portal–parenchymal junction,However, it is nondiagnostic as it is present in most cases of viral hepatitis.

 • Plasma cell infiltration